 Apples and pears

 - Wearing a belt the same colour as your clothes has a great slimming effect i.e. going for length and steering away from width.

 - Another school of thought says a wide dark belt with an interesting buckle makes a plus size woman’s waist look smaller.
 We say try both and let the mirror be your judge.

 Curvy figure - hourglass

 - If you have curves to die for the last thing you want to do is cover them up with long shapeless garments that make them look like bulges.
 The belt is the hourglass’ best friend for bringing out those glorious curves.
 You can go as wide as your waist is with belts.
 A lot of plus size ladies love obi belts – they are soft and go with so much!
 Short waisted hour glasses can do narrower tie belts.
-If you are very top heavy you may want to wear a waist belt but a little under the waistline – a Sandra belt worn with shallow V is perfect for this and it is soft too.
+If you are very top heavy you may want to wear a waist belt but a little under the waistline – a t-bar belt worn with shallow V is perfect for this and it is soft too in the elasticated back.

 Not so slimming

 - Belts go with just about everything but for wide waist and obi belts, avoid wearing them with a high neck top without sleeves.
 This can make you look blocky unless you are very curvy.

 I have found that belts hurt me before - is there hope?